Cracks in tails of RCAF Cyclone helicopters raise 'serious concerns,' says expert | CBC News

 Impact on operations

-Seventeen of the Cyclone aircraft are based in Shearwater, N.S., and six are in Patricia Bay, B.C.
+Seventeen of the Cyclone aircraft are based at Shearwater and six are in Patricia Bay, B.C.

 Some of the fleet was supposed to take part in Operation LENTUS, to provide relief after the mass flooding in British Columbia, but it was impossible due to the cracks.
 Older military aircraft, search-and-rescue helicopters and non-military aircraft were used instead.